-Colorado's San Luis Valley thrives on its agricultural background, nationally known for it's potato production.
-Also flourishing in this high-mountain desert are such cool weather crops as lettuce, spinach, and quinoa.
+Colorado's San Luis Valley thrives on its agricultural background and is nationally known for it's potato production.
+Also flourishing in this high-mountain desert are cool weather crops such as lettuce, spinach, and quinoa.
 Although ranching is not in abundance here, we can boast of such delicacies as free range Bison and Rocky Mountain White Tilapia.
 Throw in the savory influence of traditional Hispanic dishes, and we promise you will never leave the San Luis Valley hungry!

 The harvest begins in September with about 98 percent of the crop going into storage before being shipped.
 The soil in the Valley is a fertile, loose-packed loam.
 This quality is necessary because potatoes grow in the ground and the soil must be able to shift easily to allow for the potato's growth.
 Because the Valley receives less than seven inches of rain a year, it qualifies as a desert and must be irrigated.
 A natural underground water aquifer, recharged from runoff from heavy snowfall in the nearby mountains, offers a plentiful irrigation source.
 The modern center pivot sprinkler, used by almost all growers in the San Luis Valley, allows the grower to control the irrigation.